 The bill amends the Code of West Virginia by adding a new section, 18-9F-10a, which mandates that county boards of education create standardized school safety mapping data.
-This data must meet specific requirements, including compatibility with local public safety software, accessibility for emergency services, and accurate representation of school layouts and hazards.
-The mapping data must be verified through on-site inspections and maintained securely within the United States.
-Additionally, the bill stipulates that the data must be provided at no cost to relevant state and local agencies and that local school systems must consult with law enforcement before finalizing the mapping data.
+This data must meet specific requirements, including compatibility with local public safety software, accessibility for emergency services, and accurate representations of school layouts.
+The mapping data must also be verified for accuracy through on-site inspections and must include detailed labeling of school structures and hazards.
+Additionally, the data must be created and maintained within the United States to ensure security.

 Committee Substitute: 18-9F-10a